lakshmi-intechcode/jng_instr_folder/week4/05_phase2_prep/1_html/README.md

 * button - A html tag that will render a default styled button

 ***There are many more HTML tags out there, feel free to play around with these or explore others on your own***

+## To see how an HTML file will look have it open in your text editor (sublime / atom / VS code).
+Right click and go to "Open in browser"